-This policy establishes guidelines for the basic functions of the Communications Center.
+This policy establishes guidelines for the basic functions of Dispatch.
 It addresses the immediate information needs of the Department in the course of its normal daily activities and during emergencies.

 It is the policy of the San Francisco State University Police Department to provide 24-hour telephone service to the public for information and for routine or emergency assistance.
-The Department provides two-way radio capability providing continuous communication between the Communications Center and department members in the field.
+The Department provides two-way radio capability providing continuous communication between Dispatch and department members in the field.

-801.3 THE COMMUNICATIONS CENTER SECURITY
+801.3 DISPATCH SECURITY

 The communications function is vital and central to all emergency service operations.
-The safety and security of the Communications Center, its members and its equipment must be a high priority.
-Special security procedures should be established in a separate operations manual for the Communications Center.
+The safety and security of Dispatch, its members and its equipment must be a high priority.
+Special security procedures should be established in a separate operations manual for Dispatch.

-Access to the Communications Center shall be limited to the Communications Center members, the Watch Commander, command staff and department members with a specific business-related purpose.
+Access to Dispatch shall be limited to Dispatch members, the Watch Commander, command staff and department members with a specific business-related purpose.